 Duration: 2 years, with the possibility of extension

-About us: The group currently consists of one professor and 9 PhD students.
-All group members have a strong background in mathematics/computer science and work on market design research questions.
-Market design is a research field that combines techniques from computer science, game theory, operations research, and other fields.
-Its goal is to design new, well-functioning marketplaces or repair ones that are broken.
-In our research group, we study foundational market design questions from an algorithmic and game-theoretic perspective.
-Current group members work on a variety of projects including combinatorial auctions, data markets, cloud computing markets, financial markets, equilibrium finding algorithms, and machine learning-powered market mechanisms.
-We publish our research in the top international conferences and journals in the areas of AI and Economics and Computation.
+About us: The Computation and Economics Research Group, led by Prof. Sven Seuken, currently consists of one professor, one Postdoc, and six PhD students.
+All group members have a strong background in mathematics/computer science and work on AI, machine learning, and market design research questions.
+Market design is a research field that combines techniques from computer science, game theory, operations research, and other fields to analyze and design real-world marketplaces.
+In our research group, we study foundational market design questions from an algorithmic/computational and game-theoretic perspective.
+Current group members work on a variety of projects, including active learning in combinatorial assignment problems, techniques for capturing model uncertainty in neural networks, algorithms for finding equilibria in auctions, and machine learning-powered preference elicitation in combinatorial auctions, course allocation, drone traffic management, and adoption marketplaces.
+We publish our research exclusively in top international conferences (e.g., AAAI, IJCAI, EC) and journals (e.g., JAIR, JET, Management Science).
 In some projects, we also collaborate with industrial partners such as Google Research and Microsoft Research.

-- a competitive salary of approximately 82,000 - 90,000 Euro per year
+- a competitive salary of approximately 90,000 Euro per year and generous social benefits

 - generous support for professional travel and research needs

 - strong support for your career development

 - excellent communication skills in English (German speaking skills are not necessary)